near/NEPs/specs/Economics/README.md

 Where `sizeOf(account)` includes size of `account_id`, `account` structure and size of all the data stored under the account.

 Account can end up with not enough balance in case it gets slashed.
-Account will become unusable as all orginating transactions will fail (including deletion).
+Account will become unusable as all originating transactions will fail (including deletion).
 The only way to recover it in this case is by sending extra funds from a different accounts.

 ## Validators